 Are blood transfusions safe?

 Australia has one of the safest blood supplies in the world.
-All blood donors are carefully screened and are not allowed to donate if they do not meet safety criteria.
-All donated blood in Australia is then tested very carefully by the Australian Red Cross Blood Service to detect for infection.
+All blood donors are carefully screened and are not allowed to donate if they do not meet the criteria.
+All donated blood in Australia is then tested very carefully by the Australian Red Cross Blood Service to check for infection.

 Each blood donation is tested for hepatitis C, hepatitis B, HIV/AIDS and other infections that may be transmitted from blood.